DanteCady/AWS-Lambda/README.md

 |____/ \___/ \____|         |____/|_____|  \_/

 ##### Project Name
-AWS Log Processor
+AWS Lex Conversational Log Processor

 Description
-This code is designed to process log data from CloudWatch Logs and upload the processed logs to an Amazon S3 bucket.
+This code is designed to process log data from AWS Lex CloudWatch Logs and upload the processed logs to an Amazon S3 bucket as a text file.
 The code is written in JavaScript and utilizes the AWS SDK to interact with AWS services.

 ##### Author